devlooped/TableStorage/readme.md

 {
   public string?
 Title { get; init; }
   public double Price { get; init; }
+  public DateOnly Created { get; init; }
 }
 ```

 > NOTE: entity can have custom constructor, key properties can be read-only,
 > and it doesn't need to inherit from anything, implement any interfaces or use
 > any custom attributes (unless you want to).
 As shown above, it can even be
-> a simple record type!
+> a simple record type, with support for .NET 6 DateOnly type to boot!

 The entity can be stored and retrieved with: